markgbeckett/jupiter_ace/centipede/README.md

 Having implemented the spider enemy, I also fixed the bugs I had found in the original code, and reinstated joystick support -- though embedded in the main code rather that in an extra Forth word at the end of the dictionary.

 The [source code](centipede_m4.asm) of the modified version of the game is also available if anyone wants to study my changes or to make further enhancements to the game.
 It should assemble with most of the common cross-assemblers.
 I have used [z80asm](https://savannah.nongnu.org/projects/z80asm).
-Having assembled the source -- e.g. `z80asm -o centipede.bin centipede_m4.asm` -- you should load Centipede into an emulator, such as EightyOne, and then load the assembled binary file at memory address 0x3C5C.
+Having assembled the source -- e.g. `z80asm -o centipede.bin centipede_m4.asm` -- you should load Centipede into an emulator, such as EightyOne, and then load the assembled binary file at memory address 0x3C5C, which is the beginning of the parameter field for the `DATA` word.

 The game employs basic security to prevent unauthorised copying and overloads the meaning of various words including `SAVE`.
 To work around this, you need to use `EXECUTE` and point to the code field of the original SAVE word.
 For example, enter: